-- Find an Idea that is fascinating, and ahead of state of the art, especially in data science.
+- Finding an idea that is fascinating and ahead of the state of the art, especially in data science.

-- Build a team with very complementary, enthusiastic, resilient, hard-working people.
-(No I’m not bragging 😉 ).
+- Building a team with very complementary, enthusiastic, resilient, hard-working people.
+(No, I’m not bragging 😉)

-- Make everyone who works with him an expert in their fields.
+- Making everyone who works with him an expert in their fields.

-- Last but not least, pass on his entrepreneurial mindset and methods.
+- Last but not least, passing on his entrepreneurial mindset and methods.